 This is my ‘absolutely must see Madonna sing it live at some point’ song.
 It is also the song I want as the first dance at my wedding.
 It used to be the Home and Away theme tune, but I recently saw someone on Don’t Tell The Bride have that, so now I can’t.
 So Cherish has been bumped up to the top spot.

-No song in the world better some up the pure euphoria of being head-over-heels in joyful love.
+No song in the world better sums up the pure euphoria of being head-over-heels in joyful love.
 “Romeo and Juliet they never felt this way I bet so don’t underestimate my point of view.”

 One More Chance (Something To Remember album)